OpeningDesign/Crema_Cafe/Ongoing Notes and Questions - [Project Name].md

 For the test images:
 The counters are exactly in the same place as before, but the one with POS is 2 feet longer than the old one, so people can walk from kitchen and serve people at same time.
+It also has a 6" display in front of it.
 The logos are stickers.
 The wooden boxes give some decor.
-I've tried to change the look with few changes.
+I've tried to change the ambiance with few changes.